-That way you don't have to remember to pump them up when you load up (I'm good at forgetting things) or you can adjust them to your liking to suit the load and the driving conditions.
+That way you don't have to remember to pump them up when you load up or you can adjust them to your liking to suit the load and the driving conditions.
 A bit harder or a bit softer - what ever you feel like it might need.